Reasonate

 More about ending the dialogue.

-• The dialogue ends when participants agree that the original or amended goal of the dialogue has been achieved or pursued as far as possible.
+• The dialogue ends when participants / teams agree that the original or amended goal of the dialogue has been achieved or pursued as far as possible.

 III) Moves to Advance the Dialogue